-The SocketTools ActiveX Edition includes ActiveX controls (OCXs) which can be used in a wide variety of development tools such as Visual Studio, Microsoft Office (VBA) and dBase Plus.
-Any language that can use ActiveX controls or COM objects can use the ActiveX Edition controls.
+The SocketTools ActiveX Edition includes ActiveX controls (OCXs) which can be used in a wide variety of development tools such as Visual Studio, Microsoft Office (VBA) and PowerBuilder.
+There is continued support for legacy development tools such as Visual Basic 6.0.

 The ActiveX Edition is ideal for the developer who requires the flexibility, ease of use and rapid development features of a component.
 SocketTools covers it all, including uploading and downloading files, sending and retrieving e-mail, remote command execution, terminal emulation, and much more.

 Recommended: Developers using Visual Basic 6.0, Microsoft Office (VBA), dBase Plus, Visual FoxPro, PowerBuilder and other languages that can use ActiveX controls.